MicrosoftDocs/visualstudio-docs/docs/extensibility/visualstudio.extensibility/extension-guides/command/menus-and-toolbars.md

 # Menus and Toolbars overview

 Menus and toolbars are the way users access commands in your extension.
-They are convenient graphical ways to present your commands to users.
+They're convenient graphical ways to present your commands to users.
 Typically, related commands are clustered together on the same menu or toolbar.

 ## Work with menus and toolbars